Ground Truth: What Sexual Compulsivity Actually Is

 Values, Consent, And Boundaries That Actually Hold

 When standards are concrete, sexual compulsivity has fewer places to hide because ambiguity is removed in advance.
 Post your top five boundaries where you will see them at night and tie each to a visible action so there is proof, not just intention.
 If a boundary is broken, adjust the environment first, since environmental friction is one of the most reliable ways to weaken sexual compulsivity.
-Treat each upheld boundary as a data point that your nervous system can trust structure over urgency, which directly reduces sexual compulsivity in your highest risk hours.
+Consider each upheld boundary as a data point that your nervous system can trust structure over urgency, which directly reduces sexual compulsivity in your highest risk hours.

 Build a simple consent and boundary architecture for common contexts where sexual compulsivity tends to spike.
 Home evenings: chargers live outside the bedroom, media shuts down at 9:30 pm, and a five minute state switch precedes any choice so sexual compulsivity does not get a head start.